bluemountaincyber/building-detections-azure/workbook/docs/exercises/exercise3.md

 ## Objectives

-* Act as an attacker in the following ways to generate log data which will help build your detection and automation:
+* Execute the following techniques to generate true-positive log entries which will help build your detection and automation:
-    * Perform discovery of S3 resources - ATT&CK Technique T1619 (Cloud Storage Object Discovery)
+    * Perform discovery of blob storage resources - ATT&CK Technique T1619 (Cloud Storage Object Discovery)
     * Download an interesting file - ATT&CK Technique T1530 (Data from Cloud Storage)

 ## Challenges